 TTL is a training course designed to equip designated persons at various levels within sporting organisations to fulfil their safeguarding responsibilities to children.
 This training is aimed at those who are designated club welfare officers and will cover all the essential elements of undertaking this key role.
 The training will include; roles and responsibilities of the Club Welfare Officer, core legislation and guidance, supporting your club.
 National and local roles.

-Participants should have undertaken either the Sportscoach UK Safeguarding and Protecting Children 1 or Local Authority equivalent awareness training.
+Participants should have undertaken either the UK Coaching Safeguarding and Protecting Children 1 or Local Authority equivalent awareness training.
 Participants should also check their NGB does not require them to attend the sport specific version of this training.

 Please note the following NGB’s accept this training for Welfare Officers: